luizbgomide/EclipsePhase2e-ptbr/src/18/14-exsurgent-types.md

 ---

-- **Mask:** Touching or wearing a wastewalker mask exposes you to the wastewalker xenomorph nanoplague
+- **Mask:** Touching or wearing a wastewalker mask exposes you to the wastewalker xenomorph nanoplague.

 </blockquote>